rust-lang/book/src/chZZ-generics.md

 definition says something slightly different: "We are defining a struct named Point with one type parameter `T`."

-Let's talk about this term 'type parameter'.
-We've already seen one other thing called a 'parameter' in Rust: function parameters:
+Let's talk about this term *type parameter*.
+We've already seen one other thing called a "parameter" in Rust: function parameters:

 ```rust
 fn plus_one(x: i32) -> i32 {